Hat’s off: Court reverses trooper firing over lost headgear

 RALEIGH, N.C.
 (AP) — A North Carolina state trooper shouldn’t have been fired for losing his hat and lying about it, an appeals court ruled Tuesday in a case that’s spanned a decade and multiple trips through the courts.

 The case of the lost hat began in 2009 when former Trooper Thomas Wetherington mislaid his signature round-brimmed hat during a traffic stop.
-The matter has gone all the way to the state Supreme Court once before and generated over 1,000 pages of legal briefs, rulings and evidence.
+The matter has gone all the way to the state Supreme Court once before, generating more than 1,000 pages of legal briefs, rulings and evidence.

 “It is unlikely so many lawyers have ever before written so many pages because of a lost hat,” wrote North Carolina Court of Appeals Judge Donna Stroud in an opinion joined by the two other judges.